 The programme focuses heavily on multidisciplinarity.
-You will learn both the theory of social studies and more technical skills such as bases of economy and law, to truly understand the complex field of energy policy and security.
+You will learn both the theory of social studies and more technical skills such as the basics of economy and law, to truly understand the complex field of energy policy and security.

 Understand what moves the world

-Energetics is a field which is a key part of the political, economic and social mix of factors which are crucial to understand the challenges of modern global society.
+Energetics is a field that is a key part of the political, economic, and social mix of factors that are crucial in understanding the challenges of a modern global society.
 The study field reflects the growing demand of the energy sector for experts in political and strategic issues.

 Our department cultivates relationships with potential employers and encourages the students to participate in internships both locally and abroad.
-Fill your CV during your studies!
+Improve your CV during your studies!

 Practical training, while encouraged, is not an obligatory part of the curriculum for this field.
-The Department of International Relations and European Studies, however, has been actively involved in the gradual establishment and deepening of links with organizations that can help students in gaining practical skills and experience.
-The main contributors regarding such activities include continually expanding internship opportunities and study-abroad programs (primarily through the Erasmus study program).
+The Department of International Relations and European Studies, however, has been actively involved in the gradual establishment and deepening of links with organisations that can help students in gaining practical skills and experience.
+The main contributors regarding such activities include continually expanding internship opportunities and study abroad programs (primarily through the Erasmus study program).

-The program is open to students holding a Bachelor’s or equivalent degree in the social sciences (political science, International Relations, European studies, and related disciplines, including history, law, economics, etc.) or the humanities from a recognized institution of higher education.
+The program is open to students holding a Bachelor's or equivalent degree in the social sciences (political science, international relations, European studies, and related disciplines, including history, law, economics, etc.) or the humanities from a recognised institution of higher education.
 Applicants must have a good command of the English language.
-Students are evaluated and admitted on the basis of the documents they submit and entrance video-interviews – see: http://energy.fss.muni.cz/education/application/how-apply
+Students are evaluated and admitted on the basis of the documents they submit and entrance video interviews – see: http://energy.fss.muni.cz/education/application/how-apply

 Criteria for evaluation